 - Shrimp minerals GH/KH+ (link to check the price on Amazon)

 Raises total hardness (GH) and carbonate hardness (KH) at a ratio of GH/KH: 1.0/0.5.
 Especially good for Neocaridina shrimp.

 - Bee Shrimp minerals GH+ (link to check the price on Amazon)

 This is the ideal re-mineralizer for Caridina shrimp (CRS / CBS / Taiwan Bee etc.) or other shrimp that require an acidic pH (less than 7.0 pH).
 Shrimp mineral is used when utilizing reverse osmosis water or distilled water in aquariums.

 Of course, there are other types of re-mineralizers like Aqua Blue Wizard, Shirakura Liquid Minerals, Shrimp King Shrimp Minerals, Shrimplab Minerals, GlasGarten products.
 It is up to you to decide.
 More or less they are all good products.
 So, pick one whichever you can get and whichever is the best price you can get it.

 Tip: powdered re-mineralizers are more practical.
 You will always know the exact dose.
 If you use a liquid substance it may not get mixed well, it is always going to be a little different.

 3. Conditioner.
 Searchem Prime and Syringe

-I am not sure that there are people in shrimp/fish community who have never heard about Searchem Prime conditioner.
+I am not sure that there are people in shrimp/fish community who have never heard about Searchem Prime conditioner (check out the latest price on Amazon).
 It is the hands down the best conditioner on the market.
 It will remove toxic gases, bind to any ammonia, nitrites or nitrates present for up to 48 hours.
 Prime does not alter pH.
 One 500ml bottle will treat a massive 5000 gallons of water.
 And what is more important it is 100% shrimp safe.
 This is my safety net if something goes wrong.